-- Five-year Group Financial Plan which demonstrates the ability of the parent to service the debt, taking into account detailed stress testing of the plan.
+- Ten-year Group Financial Plan which demonstrates the ability of the parent to service the debt, taking into account detailed stress testing of the plan.
 This involves flexing a number of assumptions underlying the forecast both individually and together under particular scenarios.
-The macro economic effects of the Coronavirus pandemic and Brexit, the implications of improved fire safety requirements and the increased requirements of the green agenda have been considered as part of this assessment. - Risk management as set out in the risk section of the strategic report, Orbit Capital Plc has a structured approach to the management of risk and the principle risks identified and reviewed regularly by the Board. - Liquidity based on the output of the business plan ad regular forecasting of cashflows, the Board reviews the liquidity position of the Group, ensuring funding is secured in accordance with the Group's Treasury Policy.
+This plan acknowledges the challenging landscape in which we are currently operating, with high levels of inflation coupled with the rent cap, alongside increasing fire safety requirements and the green agenda increasing the financial demands of Orbit. - Risk management as set out in the risk section of the strategic report, Orbit Capital Plc has a structured approach to the management of risk and the principle risks identified and reviewed regularly by the Board. - Liquidity based on the output of the business plan ad regular forecasting of cashflows, the Board reviews the liquidity position of the Group, ensuring funding is secured in accordance with the Group's Treasury Policy.